night-ghost/JAFaR/README.md

 <img src="/docs/oled_pic.jpg" width="50%" height="50%" />

-I'm working on the PCB of the module, but it's only a matter of connection between the OLED and the strip pins on the base module (originally only for the external diversity module).

-To use the OLED module instead of the internal OSD, uncomment
+To use the OLED module instead of the internal OSD, uncomment  the line:

 ```
 #define USE_OLED